uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #2185 on 07/29/22, Counting Words With a Given Prefix <br>
 -Added a python solution to leetcode #1295 on 08/02/2022, Find Numbers with Even Number of Digits <br>
 -Added a python solution to leetcode #1979 on 08/02/22, Find Greatest Common Divisor of Array <br>
+-Added a python solution to leetcode #1941 on 08/03/22, Check if All Characters Have Equal Number of Occurrences <br>